Source vs. Output

 - The employee of long ago - In many situations, the employee who created the design has left the company.
 They may have never moved the source files from their hard drive, which may now be long gone.
 Or they moved the information to a shared drive so packed with directories and subdirectories that it will take a significant effort to locate it.
 This assumes that the designer used viable file names for searching.

 - Merges and Acquisitions - If this design came from a merger or acquisition, there might be no tribal knowledge of this design to tell its story.
-Moreover, there is the assumption that the design was created in an EDA tool and the version is still available.
+Moreover, the assumption is that the design was created in an EDA tool and the version is still available.
 Some EDA tools are better than others when it comes to forward compatibility.

 Why do some service bureaus do this?
 Simple - it holds the customer hostage.
 Need a new change, and the customer will need to go to them.
 We at Nine Dot Connects deplore this form of service engagement.
 But it happens.
 All too often, the company parts ways with the service bureau, not realizing that they also parted ways with their IP.
 Or the service bureau closes the shop.
 Either way, the source files are lost.

 In the end, your IP is in the source files.
 Output files can always be regenerated from the source files.
-Ensure that these source files are kept safe and that the complete file set is in the company's procession.
+Ensure that these source files are kept safe and that the complete file set is in the company's possession.